gchq/stroom-docs/content/en/docs/install-guide/setup/securing-stroom.md

 The following firewall configuration is recommended:

-* Outside cluster drop all access except ports HTTP 80, HTTPS 443, and any other system ports your require SSH, etc
+* Outside cluster drop all access except ports HTTP 80, HTTPS 443, and any other system ports your require SSH, etc.
 * Within cluster allow all access

 This will enable nodes within the cluster to communicate on: